Over 35 years of growth

 Less intuitive was the launch of our first Value portfolio two years later.
 We had always been growth managers.
 We wrestled with this decision for a long time.
 The root of the idea was that we had a competitive advantage in evaluating the long-term prospects of growth companies when they stumbled (which we refer to as “fallen angels”) because of the deep growth company research that we were already doing.
 We were frustrated because we saw some fallen angels that we were already familiar with being undervalued relative to their potential, but we couldn’t fill our growth portfolios with companies that weren’t currently growing.
 The launch of the Small Cap Value fund in 1997 gave us a place to leverage these unique insights.
 As a result, our value portfolios are often described to be “growthier value.”

-Expanding to international and heritage investing
+Expanding to international investing

 By 2001 we had noticed a dramatic change in globalization, both in the broadening markets and in the competitive set of our companies.
 It also became increasingly easier to purchase stocks on foreign exchanges.
 We saw this as a long-term trend and thought that we should be better at evaluating our investment opportunities on a global scale.
 We created an international team and launched our first fund focused outside of the U.S. in 2001.
 The collaborative nature of our research team allowed our international learning to easily flow across the broader team, and foreign holdings quickly began showing up in all of our equity portfolios.